asp2809/Hacktoberfest/README.md

 - Pull requests can be made in any GitHub-hosted repositories/projects.
 As long as the project is public and GitHub-hosted, your PRs will count towards your participation
 - You can sign up anytime between October 1 and October 31.
 Just be sure to sign up on the official Hacktoberfest website for your PRs to count.

+## Don't know how to create a PR?
+- Please refer <a href="https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github">here</a> to get help to create a PR.

 step : 1
 # Register here
 https://hacktoberfest.digitalocean.com